Content on this page was generated by AI and has not been manually reviewed.

 What VPN protocols does EdgeRouter X support?

 OpenVPN is fully supported.
 IPsec is also usable in many setups.
 WireGuard support depends on firmware and packages. it may not be available out-of-the-box on older EdgeRouter X devices.
-Edge vpn app download
+Download f5 big ip edge vpn client for windows 10 and 11 2026

 Is WireGuard supported on EdgeRouter X?